circleci/circleci-docs/jekyll/_cci2/aws.md

 ## Upgrading PostgreSQL

-CircleCI Enterprise 2.0 runs PostgreSQL 9.5.
+CircleCI 2.0 runs PostgreSQL 9.5.
 If you are upgrading an existing database from your 1.0 installation or any Preview from `Preview 7` or older, you must use the following steps to upgrade your PostgreSQL database:

 1. Stop CircleCI from the Replicated Console.
 2. SSH into the Services Instance.